planariangames/mettlecore/METTLE_Core_Hacks_Troika!.md

 *This METTLE Troika! hack is an independent production by Planarian Games and is not affiliated with the Melsonian Arts Council.*

 ### Backgrounds
-You can build your own METTLE/Troika! characters by taking a Troika Background and converting it into the CONCEPT of a METTLE Character.
+You can build your own METTLE/Troika! characters by taking a Troika Background and converting it into the CALLING of a METTLE Character.
 Treat any Troika! special abilities as if they were equipment.
 The scale of bonuses and armor are almost identical between the games, conveniently enough.

 Other special abilities will take more rejiggering, and may be mentioned here later.

 ### Attributes
-Converted characters use the METTLE set of CONCEPT, FRAME, MOTIVE, NATURE, and POISE.
+Converted characters use the METTLE set of CALLING, FRAME, MOTIVE, NATURE, and POISE.
 It also adds a GNOSIS Attribute, as described later.
 You can make a perfectly cromulent character by distributing 26 points; 2 every die for your highest attribute and 1 every die for the others.
 This is a bit higher than a standard METTLE Core character due to the extra GNOSIS Attribute.
 All Attributes have a minimum of 1, but no maximum because this genre is very permissive of weird power levels.

 Alternately, you can use an array: